If you are considering submitting an application to Harris-Stowe, the application fee is $20.

 ---|---|---|---|

-Harris-Stowe does not offer early decision or early action.
+Harris-Stowe State University does not offer early decision or early action.

-Harris-Stowe has not reported data for waitlisted and admitted students.
+Harris-Stowe State University has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.

-What does Harris-Stowe consider during the admissions process?
+What does Harris-Stowe State University consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor | Level |